MizaGBF/GBFPIB/readme.md

 ### Updating
 When updating this script with a new version, be sure to update your bookmarklet, or issues might occur.
 You might also want to rerun the `pip install -r requirements.txt` command if the required modules got updated.
 In doubt, check the commit history to see which files changed, I won't maintain a changelog.
+### Using it in your videos
+Like the licence specifies, you are free to use this software as you want, free of charge.
+Do note:
+1) If you want to credit me, you can link this page or name me (Mizako or Miza).
+2) If you want to report a bug, open an issue or contact me on [Twitter](https://twitter.com/mizak0), as long as I continue to develop and improve it.
+3) I DON'T take feature requests.
+This tool is developped for my own use first and foremost.
+This is why I don't advertise it.

 ### Result
 Here's what the resulting images look like:
 (Screenshots taken on version 8.3)